 Summary

 Impeccably constructed, with As Dawn Breaks Behind the Eyes Kevin Kopacka has created a film whose beauty is more than skin deep.
-Stunning visuals pair with immaculate sound design and a clever score to create the safest space for this haunting tale of eternity and duality to unfold.
+Stunning visuals pair with immaculate sound design and a clever score to create the safest space for this haunting tale of eternity and duality to unfold.Ā

-Dawn Breaks Behind the Eyes was reviewed at Arrow Video FrightFest 2021.
-Dawn Breaks Behind the Eyes will arrive in select UK cinemas on 2nd December 2022.
+Dawn Breaks Behind the Eyes was reviewed at Arrow Video FrightFest 2021.Ā Dawn Breaks Behind the Eyes will arrive in select UK cinemas on 2nd December 2022.
 The film will arrive on physical media in February 2023.

 Kat Hughes is a UK born film critic and interviewer who has a passion for horror films.
 An editor for THN, Kat is also a Rotten Tomatoes Approved Critic.
-She has bylines with Ghouls Magazine, Arrow Video, Film Stories, Certified Forgotten and FILMHOUNDS and has had essays published in home entertainment releases by Vinegar Syndrome and Second Sight.
-When not writing about horror, Kat hosts micro podcast Movies with Mummy along with her five-year-old daughter.
+She has bylines with Dread Central, Arrow Video, Film Stories, and Certified Forgotten and has had essays published in home entertainment releases by Vinegar Syndrome, Arrow and Second Sight.
+When not writing about horror, Kat hosts micro podcast Movies with Mummy along with her six-year-old daughter.

 Latest Posts